Snapped: Killer Couples

 Snapped: Killer Couples (known as Killer Couples from seasons 7 to 15) is an American true crime television series currently airing on the Oxygen Network.
 The program details couples who commit crimes together.
 The program is a spin-off of the Oxygen series Snapped and has a similar format to the Investigation Discovery program Wicked Attraction.
-As of May 2024, the show has aired seventeen seasons, each with ten episodes, but the last with 20 episodes.
+As of July 2026, the show has aired 200 episodes across eighteen seasons.
 The current narrator is Anna Vocino.

 Synopsis

 The series is similar to parent show Snapped, except that each episode features a couple who have committed murder or attempted murder or have been accused of committing or attempting to commit murder.
 Like the original series, the program is presented in a documentary style, using a central voice-over narration by actress Anna Vocino, as well as interviews with people who have first-hand knowledge of the case.

 Production

 Snapped: Killer Couples first aired on March 10, 2013, with the episode, "Amanda Logue & Jason Andrews".
 The series is currently in its seventeenth season of production at Jupiter Entertainment.
 A successful spinoff of the original Snapped series, the show played an important part in Oxygen's transition to a completely crime-focused network in mid-2017.
 From 2016 to 2021, Oxygen simply referred to the program as Killer Couples, with no mention of the original Snapped series in the title.
 In the show's sixteenth season in 2022, Oxygen reverted to using the series' original title Snapped: Killer Couples.